CarlijnQuik/File-Manager-App/PROCESS.md

 - Enable the user to sort files (week 4)
 - Show the trash can of files (week 4)
 - Enable the user to search through files (week 4)
+- Debugging: think about what happens when a user for instance loses connection